cgibsonmm/finding-solutions/README.md

 Lessons build on top of concepts from the previous lesson, you might have to dig into a lesson from a previous day, week or unit.

-<b>Check the Weekly Recap for the links of all of the lessons, practices and homework assignments.</b>
+<b>Check the Unit Recap on the class-info repository Wiki  for the links to all of the lessons, practices and homework assignments.</b>

 ### STEP 2: Check with your partner